Efficient Multi-Template Learning for Structured Prediction: Experiments

-In addition, Figure \ref{fig:cws-different-c} shows the variations of testing F1 measure over the range of $C$ used in the experimental setting. $\textrm{MTL}^{hmm}$ obtain better results than the rest of algorithms in the range with large $C$, i.e. $C \geq 1$ in Figure \ref{fig:cws-different-c}.
-Therefore, weighting groups of features can boost the F1 measure on all four Chinese word segmentation datasets.
-CRF($\ell_1$) varies greatly in terms of different $C$, which implies that aggressively removing features could degrade prediction performance.
+Figure \ref{fig:cws-different-c} shows the variations of testing F1 measure over the range of $C$ used in the experimental setting \footnote{Due to expensive training costs on large structured prediction tasks, we cannot afford a finer grid of $C$ parameter in our experiments.}. $\textrm{MTL}^{hmm}$ obtain better results than the rest of algorithms in the range with the large $C$, i.e. $C \geq 1$.
+Therefore, weighting groups of features can boost the F1 measure on all four Chinese word segmentation datasets in the framework of MTL$^{struct}$, but OnlineMKL degrades the performance due to the online mode.
+CRF($\ell_1$) varies greatly in terms of different $C$'s, which implies that aggressively removing features could degrade prediction performance \footnote{ A finer grid of $C$ parameter for tuning may improve the prediction performance of CRF($\ell_1$) on these four datasets.}.